dddominikk/airtable-script-extender/README.md

 - single-purpose
 - zero problems (totally not jinxing it)

+#### finnickyFiltering.js

+- written on request, a straightforward method of keeping tabs on the latest record in a given table
+- regardless of how you define "latest"

 #### loadEntireTable.js

 - fully load all records in a given table